UVA Social Psychology Practice Test

 1 / 20

-What is the primary goal of basic research?
+What is the focus of social psychology?

 Next Question